Welcome to the wild and sometimes gruesome world of cannibal creatures!

 7. Mantis

-The praying mantis, known for its unique appearance and fascinating hunting techniques, also falls into the category of animals that eat their own kind.
+The praying mantis, known for its unique appearance and fascinating hunting techniques, is also an animal that eats its own kind.

 In some instances, female mantises may engage in sexual cannibalism, where they consume the male after or even during mating.